23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Jones Street

-Located a block north of Monterey Square, Jones Street is often pinned as the most beautiful street in Savannah.
+Located a block north of Monterey Square, Jones Street is often touted as the most beautiful street in Savannah.
 Test the theory with a walk on W Jones Street between Drayton Street and Tattnall Street.

 Jones Street